Canon 5D Mark II vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the A7 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark II and A7 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark II: